-Post-Doctoral Proposal
+Postdoctoral Proposal

 Lana Jeries-Loulou

-A gendered analysis based on the Cambridge longitudinal Study in Delinquent Development
+A gendered analysis based on the Cambridge Study in Delinquent Development

-There are few prospective longitudinal studies which allow the study of continuity and change in life course criminology over a large number of years.
-One of the main roles of such studies has been to identify and understand the key factors that may affect an individual’s progress into and out of crime.
-Evidence from such studies can have policy implications and could be used by governments to inform and develop policies for intervention which attempt to halt this progression.
+There are few prospective longitudinal studies that permit an examination of continuity and change in the development of criminal behavior over a long period of time.
+One of the main objectives of such studies has been to identify and understand the risk factors that may affect an individual’s progress into and out of crime.
+Evidence from such studies may have policy implications and, thus, can be used by governments to inform and develop intervention programs aimed at halting this progression.

-The study will be based on using information from two generations of the Cambridge Study in Delinquent Development which is a prospective longitudinal study of 411 males from an inner London area in the UK who have been followed up over a period of 50 years.
-The data has detail the criminal careers of these men up to age 50 utilizing official records searched in the Criminal Record Office and later the Police National Computer.
-These repeated searches over the 40-year period have provided information on the offences of the men, their parents, their siblings and in later years of their wives and partners (Farrington, Barnes & Lambert, 1996; Farrington, Lambert & West, 1998).
-Analyses of the data will suggest a general continuity in antisocial behaviour from childhood through to adulthood (Osborn & West, 1979; Farrington & West, 1995).
-The Childhood risk factors (for Generation 2 males), includes information collected in the interviews and questionnaires at ages 8 to 10, 20 risk factors were identified that covered three domains of the early family life of the males: environmental and socioeconomic adversity, family and parenting factors including maltreatment, and individual characteristics.
+This study will be based on information from two generations of the Cambridge Study in Delinquent Development (CSDD), a prospective longitudinal study of 411 males from an inner-city area of London in the United Kingdom who were followed over 50 years.
+The data include detailed information on the criminal careers of these men up to age 50, utilizing official records found in the Criminal Record Office and the Police National Computer.
+These repeated searches over the 40-year period of the study provided information on the offenses of the men, their parents, their siblings, and, in later years, their wives and partners (Farrington, Barnes & Lambert, 1996; Farrington, Lambert & West, 1998).
+Analyses of the data suggest a general persistence of antisocial behavior from childhood to adulthood (Farrington & West, 1995; Osborn & West, 1979).
+Information on the childhood risk factors (for the generation 2 males) was collected in interviews and questionnaires administered at ages 8 to 10.
+Twenty specific risk factors were identified that included three domains of the early family life of the males: environmental and socioeconomic adversity, family and parenting factors, including maltreatment, and individual characteristics.

-The proposed research project will strive to obtain number of objectives:
+The proposed research project has the following objectives:

-The purpose of this project is to code and computerize medical reports on physical and mental health of Generation 2 males.
-These are General Practitioner reported data collected from surgeries in the UK longitudinal study based on the Cambridge Study in Delinquent Development.
+The project will code and computerize medical reports on the physical and mental health of the generation 2 males who participated in the CSDD.
+These are data reported by general practitioners and collected from surgeries in the U.K. longitudinal study.

-Another purpose is to code and computerize the medical reports for their female partners.
-It includes Physical Illness’, consisting of Respiratory Tract, Cardiovascular, Musculoskeletal, Skin, Allergic, Gastrointestinal and Infectious Illnesses; ‘Disabling Medical conditions’; ‘Mental Illness’ consisting of Psychological Episodes and Psychiatric Inpatient Admissions and ‘Ever Hospitalized’ (Skinner & Farrington, 2020).
+The project will also code and computerize the medical reports of their female partners, including physical illnesses consisting of respiratory tract, cardiovascular, musculoskeletal, skin, allergic, gastrointestinal, and infectious illnesses; disabling medical conditions; mental illness consisting of psychological episodes and psychiatric inpatient admissions; and incidents of “being hospitalized” (Skinner & Farrington, 2020).

-The produced dataset will be compared with self-reported data (physical and mental) health data of both Generation2 males and their female partners.
+The produced dataset will be compared with the self-reported (physical and mental) health data of both generation 2 males and their female partners.

-Formulation of a broader research proposal, parallel to using the data of longitudinal Cambridge Study in Delinquent Development and in collaboration with the host professor Maria Ttofi institute of Criminology, the university of Cambridge, and increase communication with experts from the institute, in general, regarding the field of juvenile delinquency and intervention programs designed in the field.
+The primary aim of the study is to formulate a broader research proposal, using data parallel to the longitudinal data of the CSDD, in collaboration with Professor Maria Ttofi and other experts of the Institute of Criminology, University of Cambridge, in the field of juvenile delinquency for the purpose of designing intervention programs.

-Attending department seminars and workshops, participating in relevant conferences, and encouraging collaboration with fellow researchers during my post-doctoral research, to amplify my engagement in the field of juvenile delinquency and, sharing the knowledge acquired from this study through networking and cooperation with professors and fellows on the department whose research and training is of relevance to the field.
+The project also will facilitate attendance at department seminars and workshops, participation in relevant conferences, and encouragement of collaboration with fellow researchers during my postdoctoral research.
+This is vital for amplifying my engagement in the field of juvenile delinquency and sharing the knowledge acquired from this study through networking and cooperation with professors and fellows in the department whose research and training are of relevance to the field.

 Methodology